liudichen/mui-component/README.md

 export { default as ContentCard, ContentCardProps } from './components/ContentCard';
 export { default as PageContainer, PageContainerProps } from './components/PageContainer';
 export { default as Loading, LoadingProps } from './components/Loading';
+export { default as Pagination, PaginationProps } from './components/Pagination';
 export { default as DataGridTable, DataGridPaginationProps, DataGridTableProps, columnType, initColumn } from './components/DataGridTable';
 export { default as GridToolbarFty, GridToolbarFtyParams, GridToolbar } from './components/DataGridTable/GridToolbars';
 export { default as StatusRender, StatusRenderProps } from './components/StatusRender';